brentgroves/repsys/a_status/b_is_development/tooling/tool_management_system/tool_management_system.md

 Automatically collect and report on CNC, job, and start/end tool operation times for problematic tooling.

-## CNC tool adjustment app
+## 5. CNC tool adjustment app

-Purpose: To have an electronic alternate to color printer cmm reports.
+Purpose: To have an electronic alternative to a color printer, cmm reports, and records of tool setter adjustments.

 ## Azure resources